-Students enrolled in the STEM Summer Biology Institute will get experiences in both field and laboratory research.
-In the field they will participate in a pollination study, aimed at better understanding the types, abundance and plant species preferences of different pollinators.
-In the laboratory, they will participate in a biodiversity study, aimed at using DNA barcoding technology to identify species based on unique regions of their DNA.
-Upon completion of the Institute, participants will receive a $500 stipend.
+Students enrolled in the STEM Summer Biology Institute will get experiences in both field and laboratory research through participation in a pollination study, aimed at better understanding the types, abundance and plant species preferences of different pollinators.
+Pollinators are key factor in global biodiversity and provide critical ecosystem services.

 Participating students will:

 - learn about constructing a testable hypothesis and designing an experiment.